GovTechSG/seed-documentation/seed-pre-onboarding-clean-up-instructions-for-windows.md

 1. In the search box on the taskbar, type **regedit**, then select **Registry Editor** from the results.
 2. In the **Registry Editor**, go to **Computer** > **HKEY_LOCAL_MACHINE** > **SOFTWARE** > **Policies** > **Microsoft**
 3.Choose **Windows Advanced Threat Protection** and search for **OnboardingInfo**.
-4. If available, get the offboarding script from your Defender Security Center administrator.
+4. If available, [get the offboarding script](#get-offboarding-scripts-for-microsoft-defender-atp) for your device.
 5. Save the offboarding script in the **Downloads** folder.
 6. Type **cmd** in the search box on the taskbar.
 7. Select **Command Prompt** and right-click to choose **Run as administrator**.